Calculating Materials For Your New Metal Roof

 For Example: The ridge in the center of the above picture is 60 feet long.
 If you were calculating for the Hardy rib panel you would divide that number by 3 and then because there is two sides you would multiply that by 2.
 That would give you 20 panels per side of the roof with a total of 40 panels, for that one section.

 Next you want to measure all of the Rake edge (where the peaks are on your roof.)
-This will determine what length panels you need and what length of gable trim you need.
+This will determine what length panels you need and the amount of gable trim you need.
 You can easily do this by measuring from the Drip Edge to the center of the Ridge Cap.

 The last thing to complete the drawing is to measure all others parts of the roof.
 This would include valley lengths, amount of side wall, end wall, transition pieces, and measure all of the pipes that go through your roof to be sure you get the correct pipe boot.